Naputt1/web-cw2/README.md

 ```

 ### 4. `find <query>`
-Finds all pages containing all words in the search query.
+Finds all pages matching the query, ranked by TF-IDF relevance.
+- `+word`: MUST be in the page.
+- `-word`: MUST NOT be in the page.
 ```
+> find life
+> find +good +friends
-> find good friends
+> find -indifference
 ```

 ### 5. `exit`